Earthquakes on January 6, 2026

 2026-01-06 2026-01-06 23:52:49 UTC | 2.8ml | 110 km NNW of Yakutat, Alaska 60.514°, -140.130° | 5.0 km | - | - | - | ✓ Reviewed | USGS → |

-This magnitude 2.8 event was detected 110 km NNW of Yakutat, Alaska on January 6, 2026, with origin time 23:52 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 3.1 earthquake that occurred about 7 hours earlier.
-The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 60.514°N, -140.130°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.8 earthquake 110 km NNW of Yakutat, Alaska came in on January 6, 2026 at 23:52 UTC.
+Coming 7 hours after a magnitude 3.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 5.0 km, the event was shallow crustal.
+Coordinates: 60.514°, -140.130°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-06 2026-01-06 23:49:59 UTC | 4.1mb | 48 km WSW of Lithakiá, Greece 37.513°, 20.340° | 35.0 km | - | - | - | ✓ Reviewed | USGS → |